Best Man for the Gob: Plot

 As Michael and George Michael check into the hotel, Gob and Buster arrive to set up for the party.
 Meanwhile, the Fünkes prepare for their show, but an unhappy Lindsay walks off, followed by Maeby.
-George Michael, concerned that he can't fall asleep with the sun still up, suggests that he go watch the Fünkes' band while Michael drops in on the bachelor party.
-Gob's wife plays Lindsay's instrument and sings along with Tobias, with George Michael joining them on woodblock.
-At the bachelor party, Ira arrives but refuses to drink, and Buster finds the giant cake in the next room and disturbs the narcoleptic stripper within, who bursts from the cake and knocks him out.
-Michael arrives as Ira sees the stripper run out and realizes that Gob was trying to set him up, and he vows to testify against George Sr. In the aftermath, Gob and Michael share a tender, brotherly moment that is interrupted when Gob's wife comes in and says she wants out because she's in love with his brother.
+George Michael, concerned that he cannot fall asleep with the sun still up, suggests that he go watch the Fünkes' band while Michael drops in on the bachelor party.
+Gob's wife plays Lindsay's instrument and sings along with Tobias.
+George Michael joins them on woodblock.
+At the bachelor party, Ira arrives but refuses to drink.
+Buster finds the giant cake in the next room and disturbs the narcoleptic stripper within, who bursts from the cake and knocks him out.
+Michael arrives as Ira sees the stripper run out and realizes that Gob was trying to set him up.
+He vows to testify against George Sr. In the aftermath, Gob and Michael share a tender, brotherly moment that is interrupted when Gob's wife comes in and says she wants out because she is in love with his brother.
 Angry at another betrayal, Gob knocks Michael out, only to find that his wife meant his brother-in-law, Tobias.

-On the next Arrested Development...

 Buster believes he killed Michael, who finds out that Ira had been signatory to the stolen money transfers.
-Meanwhile, Ira holidays on a tropical island.